Welcome to iwoca’s privacy notice.

 If your details were originally passed to us via a partner, broker or other such referral platform, we may report your application outcome and loan status back to that platform.
 Likewise, you may also agree to us introducing you to other lenders, in which case, we may pass information about you and your business (and other information in support of your application) to those lenders.

 We instruct third parties to act on our behalf in order to collect an outstanding debt.
-This can include debt collectors, lawyers, tracing agents, process servers and enforcement officers.
+This can include debt collectors, lawyers, tracing agents, insolvency practitioners, process servers and enforcement officers.

-Your personal data will be shared within the iwoca group of companies and details of our loan book are also shared with our investors and third parties acting on their behalf.
+Your personal data, as well as details of our loan book, will be shared within the iwoca group of companies and with our investors and third parties acting on their behalf.
 This data can include details of guarantors (including their credit score).

 Some of the data processors we use are outside the EU, or may host your personal data outside the EU.